tendermint/tendermint/docs/specification/new-spec/p2p/config.md

 Dial these peers and auto-redial them if the connection fails.
 These are intended to be trusted persistent peers that can help anchor us in the p2p network.

-Note that the auto-redial uses exponential backoff and will give up after a day of trying to connect.
+The auto-redial uses exponential backoff and will give up after a day of trying to connect.

-NOTE: If `seeds` and `persistent_peers` intersect, the user will be WARNED that seeds may auto-close connections and the node may not be able to keep the connection persistent.
+**Note:** If `seeds` and `persistent_peers` intersect, the user will be warned that seeds may auto-close connections and that the node may not be able to keep the connection persistent.

 ## Private Persistent Peers